10 Deadliest And Strongest Animals In The Ocean

 2. Giant squid

-The giant squid is a species of deep-ocean dwelling squid.
+The giant squid is a species of deep-ocean-dwelling squid.
 It can grow to a tremendous size, estimated maximum size at around 12–13 m (39–43 ft) from the posterior fins to the tip of the two long tentacles.

 These humongous squids also have massive eyes, a 40cm eye of the giant squid was found in the stomach of a sperm whale.
+It is easily one of the biggest and deadliest animal in the sea.

-3. Copepod
+3. Lionfish

 4. Great Barracuda